La Strada International Association

-La Strada International (LSI) is an international NGO network addressing the trafficking of persons in Europe.
+La Strada International (LSI) is an international non-governmental organization network addressing the trafficking of persons in Europe.

 Creation

 La Strada International was created in October 2004, formalising an informal network that had existed since 1995.
-As of 2013, it included member organisations from Belarus, Bulgaria, Czech Republic, Macedonia, Moldova, the Netherlands, Poland, and Ukraine and an International Secretariat based in Amsterdam, The Netherlands.
+As of 2013, it included member organisations from Belarus, Bulgaria, Czech Republic, Macedonia, Moldova, the Netherlands, Poland, and Ukraine and an International Secretariat based in Amsterdam, the Netherlands.
 In each of the eight member countries the programme is implemented by independent human rights non-governmental organizations.

 Aims

 LSI has an International Secretariat, whose main aims are information collection and research, with an online database for collating national-level data on individual cases and patterns of human trafficking; developing organisational capacity; and communicating in international organisations.

 Actions

 In 2002, La Strada Ukraine, together with the Office for Democratic Institutions and Human Rights (ODIHR) of Organization for Security and Co-operation in Europe (OSCE), started a free national telephone hotline service in Ukraine for victims of human trafficking and for people planning on international travel and wanting advice on human trafficking risks.